MyMel2001/kode/README.md

 ## License

-Kode is licensed under The Samuel Public License Revision 5 (SPL-R5).
+Kode is licensed under The Sammy Public License Revision 5 (SPL-R5).
 Please see the [LICENSE](LICENSE) file for details.